Instant Pot Zuppa Toscana Soup (Video)

 - 4 cups chopped cauliflower (one small head)

-- 6 cups chicken stock or canned chicken broth (4 cans chicken broth is slightly more than 6 cups, but it will be fine)
+- 6 cups chicken broth (4 cans chicken broth is slightly more than 6 cups, but it will be fine)

 - pinch red pepper flakes